Bill Thomson has an exceptional background as an Intellectual Property litigation attorney, and as a civic leader.

 Among the many cases he has litigated, Bill represented Panavision International in the seminal internet domain name case, Panavision International, L.P. v.
 Dennis Toeppen et al. In the first ruling of its kind, the United States District Court for the Central District of California, held that it had personal jurisdiction over defendant Toeppen, an Illinois resident, who had registered Panavision`s “Panavision” and “Panaflex” trademarks as domain names and attempted to sell them to Panavision.
 The Court concluded that Toeppen`s actions diluted Panavision`s famous trademark and ordered Toeppen to assign the domain names to Panavision.

-Bill also has a distinguished record of leadership as the Mayor of Pasadena, California from 1988 to 1990, as a member of the Pasadena City Council from 1981 to 1997, and currently as a member of the Board of Trustees of Pasadena City College.
+Bill also has a distinguished record of leadership as the Mayor of Pasadena, California from 1988 to 1990, as a member of the Pasadena City Council from 1981 to 1997, and as a member of the Board of Trustees of Pasadena City College.
 He is an accomplished public speaker and has represented the City of Pasadena before the United States Congress, the California Legislature, and the Los Angeles County Board of Supervisors.
-He lead Pasadena`s successful efforts to secure a number of major events for the Rose Bowl, including the 1984 Olympics, the 1987 and 1993 Super Bowls, and the 1994 World Cup.
-Bill`s leadership as President of the League of California Cities Los Angeles County Division earned respect throughout California on regional transportation and other issues. < see less
+He led Pasadena`s successful efforts to secure a number of major events for the Rose Bowl, including the 1984 Olympics, the 1987 and 1993 Super Bowls, and the 1994 World Cup.
+Bill`s leadership as President of the League of California Cities Los Angeles County Division earned respect throughout California on regional transportation and other issues.

 International Trademark Association (INTA), Panel of Neutrals Committee